razaiqbal-dev/razaIqbal07/README.md

 ### Hi there 👋 You are viewing profile of a developer who is either writing code or dreaming about climbing a mountain 🏔️.

-  - 🔭 I’m currently working on nodeJS, flutter, laravel and reactJS.
+  - 🔭 I’m currently working on nodeJS, flutter, laravel and ReactJS.
   - 💻 Languages I primarily use : Javascript, PHP, Dart.
   - 🧐 Turning ideas into projects.
   - 🌱 Always trying to get better by the day.